 Benjamin L. Berger, Osgoode Hall Law School, was awarded a Tier 1 York Research Chair in Pluralism and Public Law.
 Berger is internationally recognized as one of Canada’s foremost experts in law and religion, and constitutional and criminal law and theory.
 He is an award-winning scholar and teacher, deeply engaged in public and professional education and advocacy.
 Interdisciplinary and comparative in its approach, Berger’s research is dedicated to advancing knowledge about the unique challenges and complex role of public law in deeply diverse societies.

-Nantel Bergeron, Department of Mathematics and Statistics, Faculty of Science, was awarded a Tier 1 York Research Chair in Applied Algebra.
-Bergeron is one of the pioneers in the development of the theory of combinatorial Hopf algebras that serve as a conceptual laboratory in which researchers can understand and solve complex problems from other areas of science and mathematics.
-His research program will help to better understand the complexity of algorithms in computer science and mathematics and bring further insights into super-symmetry of nature.
+Nantel Bergeron, Faculty of Science, had his York Research Chair in Applied Algebra renewed.
+He is one of the pioneers in the development of the theory of combinatorial Hopf algebras.
+In this field, researchers can understand and solve complex enumeration problems from other areas of science, such as computer science and mathematics.
+His research helps to further insights into the super-symmetry of nature.

 Deborah Britzman, Faculty of Education, has received a Tier 1 York Research Chair in Pedagogy and Psycho-Social Transformations.
 Britzman's research interests are in psychoanalysis with education and studies of learning as psychosocial transformation.
 A Fellow of the Royal Society of Canada and a Psychoanalyst, she is the author of 100 articles and eight books.